Welcome to the ethstaker-deposit-cli!

 Step 2: Verify the Installation

-1. Verify the signature file against the corresponding file but be sure to replace the contents with the exact file name:
+2. Verify the attestation against the corresponding file but be sure to replace the contents with the exact file name:

-1. You should see Good signature from "EDC Security <edc-security@ethstaker.cc>" in the output otherwise do not continue.
+1. You should see ✓ Verification succeeded! in the output otherwise do not continue.

 Step 3: Usage